dwavesystems/dwave-system/docs/reference/embedding.rst

 Chain-Break Resolution
 ======================

-Configuring how samples with broken chains are unembedded.
+Handling samples with broken chains when unembedding.

 Generators
 ----------